-As pupils move into year 5 and 6, the curriculum begins to draw more heavily on the understanding and making of links between religions.
-It also places a greater emphasis on learning from religion by using stories and teachings from the holy books, that pupils have learnt about in previous years.
+As pupils move into Years 5 and 6, the curriculum begins to draw more heavily on understanding and making of links between religions.
+It also places a greater emphasis on learning from religion by using stories and teachings from the holy books pupils have learnt about in previous years.

-Pupils will be exposed to key questions that help them to explore and draw conclusions about the world's principal religions.
-When studying Christianity, pupils will learn about why Jesus is viewed as a Messiah for Christians, the teachings of gospels, the choices about how to live that Christians make, the Kingdom of God and its place in the religion and how and why sources of authority are used in different ways.
+Pupils are exposed to key questions that help them to explore and draw conclusions about the world's principal religions.
+When studying Christianity, pupils learn about why Jesus is viewed as a Messiah for Christians, the teachings of gospels, the choices about how to live that Christians make, the Kingdom of God and its place in the religion and how and why sources of authority are used in different ways.

-When looking at the sources of authority, pupils will build a more developed understanding of the different denominations that exist within Christianity.
-Pupils will consider why Buddhists try to be good, considering the teaching of the Dharma, paying particular attention to the 4 noble truths and 8 fold path.
-They will learn about Nirvana and the role of Karma in a Buddhist's journey.
+When looking at the sources of authority, pupils build a more developed understanding of the different denominations that exist within Christianity.
+Pupils consider why Buddhists try to be good, considering the teaching of the Dharma, paying particular attention to the 4 noble truths and 8 fold path.
+They learn about Nirvana and the role of Karma in a Buddhist's journey.

-Pupils will further this understanding by exploring the same question but in relation to Sikhs, considering life after death teachings, and Hindus, considering the importance of Atman, Karma, Samsara and Moksha.
+Pupils further this understanding by exploring the same question but in relation to Sikhism, considering life after death teachings and Hinduism, considering the importance of Atman, Karma, Samsara and Moksha.

-Pilgrimages and their importance to many followers will be studied in both Islam and Judaism, considering how this plays a role in displaying their devotion.
+Pilgrimages and their importance to many followers are studied in both Islam and Judaism, considering how this plays a role in displaying devotion.

-In year 5, pupils carry out a study of non-religions, considering peoples belief in scientific explanations for life, death and being.
-They will consider whether the religious teaching of 'creation' and the scientific explanations for this are complimentary or contradictory.
+In Year 5, pupils carry out a study of non-religions, considering peoples' belief in scientific explanations for life, death and being.
+Pupils consider whether the religious teaching of creation and the scientific explanations for this are complimentary or contradictory.

-Christmas, Easter and Place of Worship visits
+Christmas, Easter and Place of Worship Visits

-Christmas and Easter will feature in the curriculum in each year group.
-To ensure that pupils develop a sound and deep understanding of these key celebrations, a progressive ladder of learning has been put into place; this ensures that every academic year, pupils understanding of the celebrations deepens.
+Christmas and Easter feature in the curriculum in each year group.
+To ensure that pupils develop a sound and deep understanding of these key celebrations, a progressive ladder of learning is in place.
+This ensures that every academic year, pupils understanding of the celebrations deepens.

-For Christmas, this means beginning with the nativity in years 1 and 2, moving to epiphany and advent in lower Key Stage 2 and finally religious literacy (What do the Gospels say?) and What does Christmas look like around the world?
+For Christmas, this means beginning with the nativity in Years 1 and 2, moving to Epiphany and Advent in lower Key Stage 2 and finally religious literacy, ie. what do the Gospels say and what does Christmas look like around the world?

-The final unit in year six, ensures pupils understand that for many Christians, particularly those who follow different denominations of Christianity, both here in the United Kingdom and around the world, Christmas can and is celebrated in many different ways.
+The final unit in Year 6, ensures pupils understand that for many Christians, particularly those who follow different denominations of Christianity, both here in the United Kingdom and around the world, Christmas can and is celebrated in many different ways.

-When studying Easter, pupils will begin, in year 1 and 2, learning about the story of Easter, in particular the crucifixion and resurrection, particular attention is paid to the importance placed on celebrating new life and sacrifice.
+When studying Easter, pupils begin in Years 1 and 2, learning about the story of Easter, in particular the crucifixion and resurrection.
+Particular attention is paid to the importance placed on celebrating new life and sacrifice.
+Pupils explore the symbols of Easter and what they represent.

-Pupils will explore the symbols of Easter and what they represent.
-When moving into lower Key Stage 2, pupils will deepen this knowledge and understanding by exploring Holy Week and the Stations of the Cross.
-In years 5 and 6, pupils will think deeply about moral values, carefully studying the actions of Judas.
+When moving into lower Key Stage 2, pupils deepen this knowledge and understanding by exploring Holy Week and the Stations of the Cross.
+In Years 5 and 6, pupils think deeply about moral values, carefully studying the actions of Judas.

-There learning around Easter concludes in year 6, where they develop further religious literacy, considering the Roman views of Jesus and why they might hold those views.
+Their learning around Easter concludes in Year 6.
+Pupils develop further religious literacy, considering the Roman views of Jesus and why particular views may be held.

-It is our intention that all pupils within our schools visit a place of worship from each of the six principal religions that are studied within our curriculum.
-Where a physical visit is not practicable, we endeavour to use other means to expose pupils to all of the places of worship, this might be through digital visits or visiting speakers.
+It is our intention that all pupils visit a place of worship from each of the six principal religions that are studied within the curriculum.
+Where a physical visit is not practicable, we use other means to expose pupils to all of the places of worship, this might be through digital visits or visiting speakers.